USS Pecos (AO-6)

 USS Pecos (AO–6) was a Kanawha-class replenishment oiler of the United States Navy.
-She was commissioned in 1921 and sunk by Japanese aircraft south of Java on 1 March 1942.
+She was commissioned in 1921 and sunk by 36 Japanese dive-bombers from four different IJN aircraft carriers south of Java on 1 March 1942.

 Operational history

 USS Pecos was laid down as Fuel Ship No. 18 on 2 June 1920 at the Boston Navy Yard, Massachusetts (USA).
 During construction the ship was reclassified AO–6 on 17 July 1920.
 She was launched on 23 April 1921, sponsored by Miss Anna S. Hubbard and commissioned 25 August 1921.

 During the two decades before the United States entered World War II, Pecos operated in the Atlantic and Pacific Oceans.

 When Japan attacked Pearl Harbor, Pecos was in the Philippines supporting the ships of the United States Asiatic Fleet.
 She departed Cavite Navy Yard on 8 December 1941 for Balikpapan, Borneo arriving there on 14 December.
 After filling up with oil and gasoline, the tanker continued on to Makassar in Celebes, Netherlands East Indies where she refueled American warships fighting to slow the rapid advance of Japanese forces.
 She departed Makassar for Darwin, Australia on 22 December 1941.